igorzg/jquery-extendable/README.md

-jquery-extendable
+Jquery extendable
 =================

-jquery extendable is fastest way to create a jquery plugin.
+Jquery extendable is fastest and simpliest way to create a jquery plugin.

 <pre>
 (function($){